Discussing Torah matters because the Torah matters

 Genesis 23: Part of a Larger Portrait

 When Abraham breaks from his mourning, he rises to find a place worthy of Sarah’s burial.
-“His wife is to rest in a place that will be her permanent, everlasting burial site, and for this purpose Abraham seeks to acquire a piece of land in perpetuity.
+“His wife is to rest in a place that will be her permanent burial site, and for this purpose Abraham seeks to acquire a piece of land in perpetuity.
 For many years he has dwelt in Canaan as a stranger; despite all his wealth, he has never sought to acquire even a square foot of land.
 After all, his calling is to be a wanderer.
 But now the necessity to bury his wife forces him, for the first time, to make a permanent acquisition of land.
 His wife’s grave is to be the first bond that will tie him to the land; it is to be the place that will draw him and hold him” (The Hirsch Chumash, Bereshis, pg.
 503).

 He goes to the Hittites in Hebron and there, at the city gates, he negotiates a real estate deal.
 Abraham has a certain cave in mind so he speaks directly to the property owner.
 The owner prices the property at 400 shekels.
 A high price according to all commentators, but without complaint Abraham pays the 400 shekels in full.
 Having acquired the property, he buries his wife in the cave at the end of the field.
 In time, this cave will become the burial site of Abraham himself, as well as that of Isaac and Rebekah and even Jacob and Leah.
 Today the cave––a very holy site––can be visited in Hebron.

 Examining the whole of Genesis 23, we’ll find that the chapter is characterized by ongoing repetitions.
 Every point is repeated and reiterated.
-Verse 17 enumerates literally every article of the property: “So the field of Ephron in Machpelah, east of Mamre––the field with the cave in it and all the trees in the field, throughout its whole area––was made over to Abraham as a possession in the presence of the Hittites, before all who went in at the gate of his city.”
-The narrative adds further: “…the cave of Machpelah, before Mamre, that is Hebron in the land of Canaan . . . the field and the cave deeded to Abraham by the sons of Heth as a property for a burial place” (23:19-20).
+Verse 17 enumerates every article of the property: “So the field of Ephron in Machpelah, east of Mamre––the field with the cave in it and all the trees in the field, throughout its whole area––was made over to Abraham as a possession in the presence of the Hittites, before all who went in at the gate of his city.”
+Further, “…the cave of Machpelah, before Mamre, that is Hebron in the land of Canaan . . . the field and the cave deeded to Abraham by the sons of Heth as a property for a burial place” (23:19-20).
 The Torah leaves no room for ambiguity as it itemizes the conditions, the details, and the witnesses involved.
-In this way Genesis 23 constitutes a kind of legal document, a contract or a deed with all of its stipulations.
-After all, this chapter marks one of the most historic transactions ever made: the first piece of Holy Land ever procured by a Hebrew.
+In this way Genesis 23 constitutes a kind of legal document, a contract or a deed with all its stipulations.
+As such, this chapter marks one of the most historic transactions ever made: the first piece of Holy Land ever procured by a Hebrew.
 If for nothing else, Genesis 23 is significant for this reason alone.

-We return to the panorama into which Genesis 23 fits.
+It is significant for other reasons, though.
+Let’s stand back and behold the wider panorama into which Genesis 23 fits.
 In sight now are chapters 22, 23 & 24.

-Looks a lot like the New Testament, doesn’t it?
 The Father gives up His only begotten Son, Jesus.
+The spend buys back the earth; the field is purchased.
 What follows is the death of His beloved Jerusalem.
-Jerusalem’s tent goes vacant as her people go into hiding, or “underground” so to speak.
-The Father sends His Holy Spirit into the world to seek a Bride for His Son from among the nations.
-The Holy Spirit returns the Bride to His Son.
-The Son brings his Bride into the New Jerusalem where He is with her.
-The whole earth is theirs because the field has been purchased at no small price.
+Her people go into hiding, “underground” so to speak.
+The Father sends His Holy Spirit into the world to find a bride for His Son.
+The Holy Spirit returns with a bride.
+The Son brings His bride into the New Jerusalem where He is with her in the same space that was vacated by the Father’s bride.
+The whole earth is theirs because the field has been justly purchased.

-“And when Jesus drew near and saw the city, he wept over it, saying, Would that you, even you, had known on this day the things that make for peace!
+• “And when Jesus drew near and saw the city, he wept over it, saying, Would that you, even you, had known on this day the things that make for peace!
 But now they are hidden from your eyes.
 For the days will come upon you, when your enemies will set up a barricade around you and surround you and hem you in on every side and tear you down to the ground, you and your children within you...’”
 (Luke 19:41-44).

-“O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
+• “O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing!
 See, your house is left to you desolate.
 For I tell you, you will not see me again, until you say, ‘Blessed is he who comes in the name of the Lord’” (Matthew 23:37-39).

-Following the tragic events in 70 AD, God’s beloved Jerusalem passes away, the Father mourns, and her tent becomes desolate.
+Following the tragic events in 70 AD, God’s beloved Jerusalem passes away, the Father mourns, and her tent becomes vacant.
 But the story is not over.
 God sends His Spirit to return a Bride to the land.
 And here, in this special place, His Son and the Bride take up residence.
 From that day on, they never depart from the land just like Isaac and his bride never left the land.

-What an amazing thing to consider: that the whole of the New Testament is hinted at here in Genesis 22, 23 & 24!
+What an amazing thing to consider, that the whole of the New Testament is hinted at here in Genesis 22, 23 & 24!

-Lets part with one last note about Genesis 23.
-It is a detail revealed only in the Hebrew.
-The high price that Abraham paid to secure the field in perpetuity was 400 shekels.
 400 is the value of the last letter in the Hebrew alphabet, the letter tav (ת).
 The letter tav represents a cross.
-And that is perfect, because it is with the cross that God paid in full to acquire the title deed of the earth (see Revelation 5:9), thus securing a place in which His family can spend their future together at rest––not dead but forever alive.
+And isnt that perfect?
+Because it is with the cross that God settles an enormous expense; it is with the cross (the 400) that He acquires the title deed of the earth (see Revelation 5:9).
+Like Abraham, God secures a place in which His family can spend their future together, at rest.

 Genesis 24: Eliezer and the Holy Spirit